The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: the contribution of different sources to

 \section{the contribution of different sources to $J_\nu$}

 The summary of the emissivity calculations described in Section~\ref{sec:sources} is shown in Figure~\ref{fig:nu_e_nu}.
 We plot each of the sources' specific emissivities at $z = 0.1$, $2.0$, and $4.0$.
-We use the quasar calculations described in Section~\ref{sec:QSO}, the XRB calculations of Section~\ref{sec:XRB}, the ISM and CGM calculations as described in Section~\ref{sec:ISM}, the empirical galactic model with a power-law SED discussed in Section~\ref{sec:XRB}, and virialized halo gas calculation as described in Section~\ref{sec:ff}.
+We use the quasar calculations described in Section~\ref{sec:QSO}, the XRB calculation of Section~\ref{sec:XRB}, the SSS calculation of Section~\ref{ss:SSS}, the ISM and CGM calculations as described in Section~\ref{sec:ISM}, the empirical galactic model with a power-law SED discussed in Section~\ref{sec:XRB}, and virialized halo gas calculation as described in Section~\ref{sec:ff}.
 The band encapsulating each model reflects the range of possible values that we motivated.

 Both the peak of the quasar emissivity and cosmic star formation rate (to which the XRB and CGM emissivity are tied) occur at $z=2-3$, prompting a similar peak in each sources' emissivity near these redshifts.
 In contrast, the amount of free-free emission from virialized halo gas drops off rapidly with increasing redshift due to the abundance of $\gtrsim10^{13}M_{\odot}$ halos decreasing quickly with redshift.
 While virialized gas likely is the most important source at most of the considered wavelengths at $z=0$, quasars become the most important at $z=2-4$.
 At higher redshifts than shown, models suggest that XRBs and perhaps hot ISM gas become the dominant source at $100-1000\;$eV \citep{2011A&A...528A.149M, 2014MNRAS.443..678P, 2017ApJ...840...39M}.